Gwynedd Lewis-Lingard

-Gwynedd Lewis-Lingard (born 28 December 1934) is a British gymnast.
+Gwynedd Lewis-Lingard or Lingard (born 28 December 1934) is a British gymnast.
 She competed at the 1952 Summer Olympics and the 1960 Summer Olympics.

+Lingard attended Cardiff Girls' Grammar School.
+She left early because her sporting activities did not leave her enough time to study.
+She worked in Boots the Chemist, but left because they would not give her time off to attend the Olympics; she was then employed at BSA Tools.

+In 2002, Lingard was the director of the Welsh squad of disabled gymnasts.
 As of February 2018, Lewis-Lingard, then aged 83, was still actively involved with sport.

+Her husband Syd Lingard was a diver and competed at the 1958 British Empire and Commonwealth Games.